Hello, my name is Julie Taggart and I am an experienced palliative care nurse by background.

 I have continued to update my practice by studying trigger point massage with the Middlesex School of Complementary Medicine and No Hands Massage with Darien Pritchard which have enhanced my practice.

-I have enhanced my massage further with courses completed in hip and lower limb deep tissue massage, neck, back and shoulders deep tissue massage and Thai Foot Massage.
+I have enhanced my body work further with courses completed in hip and lower limb deep tissue massage, neck, back and shoulders deep tissue massage and Thai Foot Massage.

 My therapy practice is nestled just outside of Beetley in Norfolk and I am so lucky to have Dereham, Fakenham and Norwich on my doorstep.
 I have plenty of space to park and turn on my driveway so there is no need to worry about double yellow lines or busy roads to park on!!